 We depend on the support of like-minded donors who appreciate the scale of the challenge that we face and the time-limited nature of an effective response.
 Philanthropic donations underpin many of our major initiatives.
 A valuable characteristic of philanthropic funding is that it is often entrepreneurial and catalytic–allowing the Climate Group to kick-start new programmes which other funders can support at a later stage.

 Philanthropic donors also give more than just financial support.
 We value their leadership and view of the world, which is often different to our corporate and government partners.
-In the last financial year, our philanthropic supporters included Climate-KIC, ClimateWorks Foundation, the Dutch Postcode Lottery, Goldman Sachs Center for Environmental Markets, Heising-Simons Foundation, the Initiative for Climate Action Transparency(ICAT), the International Climate Initiative (IKI) of the Federal Republic of Germany, John D. and Catherine T. MacArthur Foundation, New York Community Trust, the Norwegian Ministry of Climate and Environment via Norway’s International Climate and Forest Initiative (NICFI), Pisces Foundation, Rockefeller Brothers Fund, Energy & Climate Change Directorate of the Scottish Government, Stiftung Mercator, Ministry of Environment & Energy of the Government of Sweden, the IKEA Foundation through the We Mean Business coalition, and the William & Flora Hewlett Foundation, as well as a number of private donors.
+In the last financial year, our philanthropic supporters included, ClimateWorks Foundation, the Dutch Postcode Lottery, Goldman Sachs Center for Environmental Markets, Heising-Simons Foundation, the Initiative for Climate Action Transparency(ICAT), the International Climate Initiative (IKI) of the Federal Republic of Germany, John D. and Catherine T. MacArthur Foundation, New York Community Trust, the Norwegian Ministry of Climate and Environment via Norway’s International Climate and Forest Initiative (NICFI), Pisces Foundation, Rockefeller Brothers Fund, Energy & Climate Change Directorate of the Scottish Government, Stiftung Mercator, Ministry of Environment & Energy of the Government of Sweden, the IKEA Foundation through the We Mean Business coalition, and the William & Flora Hewlett Foundation, as well as a number of private donors.

-We also receive funding from with companies and governments that have the potential to make a significant contribution towards reducing emissions in key systems:
+We also receive funding from companies and governments that have the potential to make a significant contribution towards reducing emissions in key systems:

 - Directly, in relation to their own emissions